-Violence towards people delivering public services, is a significant problem - and it is getting worse.
+For some years now, it has been recognised that violence towards people working in the community and voluntary sector, including housing associations, is a significant problem - and it is getting worse.

-A UNISON survey of members found that almost half had experienced an incident of violence or aggression at work in the previous two years.
+UNISON surveys of our members in the community sector consistently find that almost half had experienced an incident of violence or aggression at work in the previous two years.
+Data gathered by 'Inside Housing' has also shown that violence and verbal abuse of workers from housing associations is an acute problem.
 UNISON believes violence must not be seen as "part of the job".

-These appalling incidents included staff being punched, pushed and kicked.
+These appalling incidents include staff being punched, pushed and kicked.
 Staff have also been threatened with weapons and held against their will.
-UNISON reps tell us they are seeing more and more examples of violence against members who are simply doing their jobs.
+UNISON reps in the sector tell us they are seeing more and more examples of violence against members who are simply doing their jobs.

 UNISON wants to work with employers to put in place a basic level of monitoring, support, safeguards and training.
 These are measures that every employer should be able to deliver.
-We are asking only that employers take their duty of care to staff seriously.
+We are asking only that charities and housing associations take their duty of care to staff seriously.

 In common with the Health and Safety Executive, UNISON defines violence at work as "Any incident in which an employee is abused, threatened or assaulted in circumstances relating to their work."